Team GB Skater Kersten Hopes He Has Right Olympic Blend - UrduPoint

 "Two hours before a race I would have a coffee as it is the last moment to relax and then the blinkers are on and I am in race mode," he said.

-The other dream he hopes to achieve is seeing a 400-metre track built in the United Kingdom.
+The other dream Kersten hopes to achieve is seeing a 400-metre track built in the United Kingdom.

 "I always had two goals.
 One is to reach my potential and help raise the profile of long track in the UK," he said.